n2n0n00/n2n0n00/README.md

 I design and build things for the web.

-## 🔭 I’m currently working on
-  - Web3 Real Estate Application
-  - Web3 Film and Series Renting Application
-  - Gaming Collaboration
-  - Metaverse Secret Project...🤫🤫🤫

 ## 🌱 I’m currently learning
   - ThreeJS
   - Blender

-## 💬 Ask me about
-  - Working on a project you want to build.

 ## 📫 How to reach me: ...
   - Through email at athena.tz.dev@gmail.com